MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Remove-AadrmRoleBasedAdministrator.md

 ```

 ### -ObjectId
-Specifies the GUID of a user or group.
+Specifies the GUID of a user or group to remove administrative rights for the Azure Rights Management service.

-The cmdlet removes Azure Rights Management administrative rights for the user or group identified by GUID that you specify.

 ```yaml
 Type: Guid